HL7/US-Core/input/pagecontent/general-guidance.md

 ### Read (Fetch) Syntax

 <span class="bg-success" markdown="1">Fetching resource interactions are defined by the [FHIR RESTful API].
-Guidance is included on the profile pages for conformance and informative purposes:</span><!-- new-content -->
+Guidance is included on the US core Profile pages for conformance and informative purposes:</span><!-- new-content -->

  **`GET [base]/[Resource-type]/[id] {parameters}`**